wwwangzhou/booksite/README.md

 - Utilized Python Framework Flask to set up server, and used a third-party API by Goodreads, another book review website, to allow users browse a broader set of reviews.

-- All packages used in this project will be in requirement.txt

 ## To set up virtual environment
 - make a virtual enviroment

         virtualenv bookees_env

 - activate the virtual enviroment

         source bookees_env/bin/activate

 - to exit the current virtual enviroment

         deactivate

 - to delete the virtual enviroment  <br>

         rm -rf bookees_env

+ - to intall all packages used in this project

+        pip install -r requirements.txt